dividedmind/statistics-done-wrong/freedom.rst

 There's a common misconception that statistics is boring and monotonous.
 Collect lots of data, plug the numbers into Excel or SPSS or R, and beat the software with a stick until it produces some colorful charts and graphs.
 Done!
-All the statistician must do is read off the results.
+All the statistician must do is enter some commands and read off the results.

 But one must choose *which* commands to use.
 Two researchers attempting to answer the same question may perform different statistical analyses entirely.